Janak-Nirmal/truetype_to_svg/README.md

 This program does not read the files directly - it relies on the Freetype program.
-Freetype automates a large amount of detail regarding loading the files and dealing with character sets, glyphs, etc.
+Freetype automates a large amount of detail regarding loading the files and dealing with character sets, glyphs, mapping, etc.

+This does not use any of Freetype's bitmap rendering.
+It is only for vector output.
+To show a bitmap (like on a screen) there will need to be some implementation of the non-zero winding rule.
+SVG makes this incredibly simple with "fill-rule='nonzero'", which is then implemented by the SVG viewer program.

-See these sites for more info.
+Please see these sites for more info.

 Basic Terms: http://www.freetype.org/freetype2/docs/glyphs/glyphs-3.html
 FType + outlines: http://www.freetype.org/freetype2/docs/reference/ft2-outline_processing.html